tony-albanese/nonnas-kitchen/README.md

 # Testing
 The testing done here is BDD - each test is described as a story in which a description of the software requirements, the user actions, and the expected outcome are given along with a result of PASS or FAIL.
 To reduce the length of the readme, here is a link to the [testing tables](bdd_test_cases.md) describing the various test cases.

+# Unfixed bugs
++ Some of the elements that are rendered conditionally appear for a split second while the page is loading or refreshing.
+Upon final load, the state is correct.
+For example, while the recipe detail is loading, the icon for the delete is visible for a split second while, even though it should not be.
+The same goes for the comments on a post - while the comments are loading, the "No comments to display" text is visible.
+When the comments are loaded, the text is gone as it should be.
+This is a cosmetic issue that does not interefere with the overall experience of the site.
+However, it should be addressed in a future realease.

 # Technology Used
 + [React Bootstrap](https://react-bootstrap-v4.netlify.app/) - This package contains ready to use React components that are compatible with the React library.
 This makes creating a responsive React app much simpler.
 + [axios](https://www.npmjs.com/package/axios) - A lightweight but very powerful library for making network calls in JavaScript.
 It includes utilities for managing and refreshing web tokens.